NEWS 2015. Aquatecture UK

-RED SEA RESEARCH is a non-profit organisation, from January 2015 we will be joining Aquatecture UK.
-We will be combining our projects and programs and broadening our interests to encompass a full range of sustainable environmental projects. visit our new web site <www.aquatectureuk.com> for details of our new projects.
-We will continue to provide professional training to Marine science Students, Volunteers, Recreational and non-divers, who wish to understand and contribute to the future health of the environment we all enjoy so much.
+RED SEA RESEARCH is a non-profit organisation, from January 2015 we will be joining AQUATECTURE UK.
+We will be combining our projects and programs and broadening our interests to encompass a full range of sustainable environmental projects. visit our new web site <www.aquatectureuk.com> for details of our new projects (Available in Jan 2015).
+Aquatecture UK will manufacture and install artificial reef pods and Dive sites that resemble ancient Ruins and are custom made to meet a resorts requirements.
+The materials used are Non Toxic and incorporate an innovative magnetic field generator that attracts life.
+We will also continue to provide professional training to Marine science Students, Volunteers, Recreational and non-divers. , who wish to understand and contribute to the future health of the environment we all enjoy so much.

 RED SEA RESEARCH courses allow Scuba clubs and Marine environmental groups to survey, and collect relevant data to produce their own comparative environmental surveys on their local dive sites.